mikegudenau/js-fun-at-a-restaurant/README.md

 ## Learning goals

 - Understand what JavaScript primitives are, and how/when to use them
-  - Understand how to declare variables and assign data to them
-  - Practice using objects and arrays
+- Practice using objects and arrays, including for loops
+- Understand JavaScript data types and how/when to use them
+- Write functions that require conditional logic, parameters/arguments, and return
+- Read and understand unit tests, and pass them

 ## Setup